BFCmath/RustLearn/Theory/Lec16/README.md

 + If your function returns a type that implements `MyTrait`, you can write its return type as -> impl `MyTrait`
 + More importantly, some Rust types can't be written out.
 For example, every `closure` has its own unnamed concrete type.
 + You can also use `impl Trait` to return an iterator that uses `map` or `filter` `closures`!
 This makes using map and filter easier.

+## clone.rs
++ Sometimes we need to make a copy of the resource.
+The `Clone` trait helps us do exactly this.